Grooming What it is, signs and how to protect children

 - feeling guilty

 - unaware that they're being abused

 - believe they are in a relationship with a ‘boyfriend’ or ‘girlfriend’.

 Groomers will exploit any vulnerability to increase the child or young person's dependence on them, and reduce the likelihood of the child speaking out.

 "He'd arranged to meet the girls out of school on the Monday and take them off with him."

 Healthy and unhealthy relationships

-Lots of young people have been contacting Childline about their relationships.
-So we've launched a campaign to help them work out what's right and wrong when it comes to sex and relationships.
+Lots of young people contact Childline about their relationships.
+So we launched a campaign to help them work out what's right and wrong when it comes to sex and relationships.
 It's called #ListenToYourSelfie and includes videos and advice for children and young people.